openhoat/grql/README.md

 - dryrun : does not finally execute the query
 - env : show current environment or select the specified environment
 - nocolor : disable color mode
-- query : select a query to save or play
+- alias : select an alias to save or play
 - save : save options to current environment
 - yaml : enable YAML output format
-- mutation : execute a mutation instead of a query
 - var : inject a variable (format key=value)

 Enjoy!